taoAIGC/Multi-AI-Comparison/AIshortcuts PrivacyPolicy.md

 We may update this Privacy Policy from time to time.
 Any changes will be reflected in the "Last Updated" date at the top of this policy.

 Contact
-If you have any questions about this Privacy Policy or the AI Shortcuts extension, please contact us AI Shortcuts@outlook.com.
+If you have any questions about this Privacy Policy or the AI Shortcuts extension, please contact us AIShortcuts@outlook.com.

 User Rights
 Since we don't collect any personal data, there is no user data to access, modify, or delete.
 The extension respects your privacy by design.